 Importers should also gain knowledge concerning all formalities associated with customs clearance.
 It’s a necessary process when importing products not only from China but also from other countries outside of the European Union.
 In order to properly prepare for it, you should find out what documents are obligatory to carry it out.

 To pass the customs clearance smoothly, you need:

 - Bill of Lading (B/L; BOL) – for sea freight; Air Waybill (AWB) – for air freight; CIM or SMGS – for rail freight

 The above-listed documents are required for all goods imported from outside the EU.
 However, one must keep in mind that you will also need different documents, certificates, or licenses for some products, e.g., a Declaration of Conformity or a Certificate of Origin.

 When importing goods from China, you should remember about customs duties.
 Before you start importing, make sure to check the duty rates on the products you’re interested in.
 This will be allowed thanks to the free TARIC system, where you will find both the values of tariffs and VAT for any products.
 We will also check the HS codes of your goods.

 Goods from China – Summary

-Importers of goods from China must take many factors into account so that the process can run smoothly.
+Importers of goods from China must take many factors into account so the process can run smoothly.
 First and foremost, they should verify the chosen supplier to confirm their reliability and carry out quality control.
 One of the most crucial steps is checking the goods’ conformity with the New Approach Directives, obtaining the required documentation, and affixing the required markings on the products.

-It’s also worth getting acquainted with the Incoterms 2020 rules to negotiating the most beneficial method of transport with your supplier.
+It’s also worth getting acquainted with the Incoterms 2020 rules to negotiate the most beneficial method of transport with your supplier.
 When buying Chinese products, you must check their duty rates and HS codes in the TARIC system.
-Remember to have the complete set of necessary documents to ensure that your goods pass customs clearance.
+Remember to have the complete set of necessary documents to ensure your goods pass customs clearance.